LCC-CIT/CS296N-CourseMaterials/LectureNotes/CS296N-LN-WK04D2-Identity-Authorization.md

 ## Introduction

 - Q and A
-- Areas&mdash;question from the last class
+- Areas&mdash;answer to a question from the last class:
   - Microsoft Tutorial: [Areas in ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/mvc/controllers/areas?view=aspnetcore-3.1)
   - Delamater and Murach (2020), pg.
 218&ndash;221, "How to work with areas"

-## Review - Last Class
+## Review - Last Class' Demo

 In the last  class, we made these changes to the BookReview app: